aklivity/zilla-docs/src/README.md

 You can see a working [Petstore Demo](https://github.com/aklivity/zilla-demos/tree/main/petstore) using OpenAPI/AsyncAPI schemas.
 Zilla can also define and proxy MQTT endpoints using a pair of AsyncAPI schemas.
 Check out the [Taxi Demo](https://github.com/aklivity/zilla-demos/tree/main/taxi) to see a Zilla MQTT proxy defined using AsyncAPI, which is deployed [Live](https://taxi.aklivity.io/) using Kubernetes.

-Zilla can be fine tuned with each of the steps in the event steam carefully orchestrated using all of the different [Bindings](./concepts/config-intro.md#Bindings) Zilla has to offer.
+You can explicitly define your APIs in a Zilla configuration by carefully orchestrating all of the different [Bindings](./concepts/config-intro.md#Bindings) Zilla has to offer.
 You can see many of them on display by using the [Kafka Proxy Quickstart](./tutorials/quickstart/kafka-proxies.md) or checking out the [Zilla Examples](https://github.com/aklivity/zilla-examples) repo.

 ## Running Zilla via Docker